ManAlarFor/JS-Basics_DWEC/README.md

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

- There's a menu button that deploys a list of links.
+ There's a menu button that deploys a list of links, which is simbolized by an Bootstrap Icon.
 By the moment, the only existing link is the link to this repository.

 All these pages are responsive thanks to Bootstrap and its integrated functionalities.

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

-Hay un botón de menú que despliega una lista de enlaces.
+Hay un botón de menú que despliega una lista de enlaces, simbolizado por un icono de Bootstrap.
 Por ahora, el único enlace existente es el enlace a este repositorio.

 Estas páginas son responsivas gracias a Bootstrap y a sus funcionalidades integradas.